 Habit and routine, we often use the two words interchangeably, for example, “It was his habit to wake up at six every morning” is easily replaced with “It was his routine to wake up at six every morning.”
 For purposes of this article, however, each term has a specific meaning.
 Habit is defined by the Merriam-Webster dictionary is “an acquired mode of behavior that has become nearly or completely involuntary.”
 Whereas they define routine as “a regular course of procedure.”
 The distinction is important.

-Category: Change (Page 1 of 2)
+Category: Change Page 1 of 2

 Note: we posted this blog a few years ago.
 In this version, we have updated it with new insights and research findings.
+Reach out here for advice on developing your own motivational hacks.

 Each of us has a unique self-identity that both “drives” what we do and is “influenced” by what we do.
 This dual component is one of the unique aspects of self-identity that we can tap into to help drive and sustain change.